ielis/hpo-toolkit/docs/use-hierarchy.rst

 As a refresher, the ontology is a terminology that consists of a list of standardized concepts of a domain along with semantic relationships between the domain concepts.
 We can model the ontology using a graph data structure that consists of nodes (concepts/terms) and edges (relationships).
-HPO toolkit does not currently attempt to model the entire complexity of ontologies, such as broad palette of relationship types, and instead focuses solely on a single relationship type: `"is_a"` to represent the concept hierarchy.
+HPO toolkit does not currently attempt to model the entire complexity of ontologies (e.g all kinds of relationship types) and instead focuses solely on a single relationship type: `"is_a"` to represent the concept hierarchy.

 HPO toolkit enables accessing the ontology hierarchy through the :class:`hpotk.graph.OntologyGraph` API which is